Core Terms & Field Signals

 Healthy circulation does not only ask whether value moves.

-It asks whether the source remains cared for, whether return flow is possible, and whether the field can carry the movement.
+It asks whether the source remains cared for, whether Return Flow is possible, and whether the field can carry the movement.

 Circulation moves value.